macropin/docker-mailman/README.md

 # Mailman

-All in one docker container for GNU [Mailman](http://www.gnu.org/software/mailman/index.html).
+All in one Docker image for GNU [Mailman](http://www.gnu.org/software/mailman/index.html).

 ## Example Usage